Sentry Page Protection

 - Red/Green numbers indicates above/below average future projected economic growth.

-- Red/Green boxes indicates CLI rate of change month/month and year/year.
+- Red/Green boxes indicates CLI change month/month and year/year.

 Ideally we want to see the majority of regions indicating a CLI > 100 as well as steady/improving trends month-over-month and year-over-year.